Trans-Code/Trans-Code.github.io/index.md

 ## Why Trans\*Code
-Co-organiser Naomi Ceder explains: “As technology offers growing opportunities, being sure these opportunities are equally accessible to traditionally marginalised groups grows ever more important.
+Founder and organiser Naomi Ceder explains: “As technology offers growing opportunities, being sure these opportunities are equally accessible to traditionally marginalised groups grows ever more important.

 “Trans\*Code participants can come from any background, working together to create prototypes around the themes of transgender issues and access to technology.